Peter Goers: Personal life

 Goers was raised Methodist and has described himself as a Christian and also "a bit of an agnostic as are all reasonable people of reasonable faith.
 None of us knows if there is a God, but there's always hope."
 In an article encouraging tolerance between New Atheists and Christians, Goers was extremely critical of atheism.
 Regarding Islam, Goers has stated "Muslims do not proselytise and some of the best Christians I've ever known are Muslims."

 Goers was critical of religious arguments against Same Sex Marriage and vocal in support of the "Yes" campaign during the Australian Marriage Law Postal Survey.

+In 2025, Peter Goers was widely criticised for sexist remarks regarding Nicolle Flint, including from international media.

 In September 2023 Goers wrote an article in The Advertiser in support of the Yes vote in the 2023 Australian Indigenous Voice referendum, in which he wrote "I don’t understand how our nation will deal with the international backlash a failure like a No vote will bring".

+Peter Goers believes cyclists "are a scourge".
+In an opinion piece published in the Sunday Mail in 2026, Peter Goers stated he believes "Cyclists are parasites taking over our roads."
+In the article opposing the installation of separated bike lanes due to low cyclist volumes the day after installation, he claimed cyclists "terrorise pedestrians".
+He also claimed that "cyclists often terrorise pedestrians" in 2025, claiming "Cyclists demand and get bike lanes everywhere, which are rarely used." and that Adelaide is not Amsterdam.
+Regarding e-bikes, he claimed "it’s time they are banned" and that he has used an "open car door as a shield" against them.
+He described a policeman pulling over a cyclist as a "unique thrill".